Turtle Nesting Season has Started

 TURTLES CHOOSE LOMBOK LUXURY

-All of us here at The Lombok Lodge are excited to share that the first sea turtle nests at the brand new Private Villa Estate by The Lombok Lodge have been laid!
+All of us here at The Lombok Lodge Hospitality are excited to share that this year’s first sea turtle nests at the new Private Villa Estate by The Lombok Lodge Hospitality have been laid 19th of June!
 The turtle nest has been adopted by Pak Ketut, gardener at The Lombok Lodge Hospitality since 2010.
-Hatchlings will be released to the sea in September 2022.
+Hatchlings will be released to the sea in September 2023.

 CELEBRATING LOMBOK’S FIRST VISITORS – SEA TURTLES